 Helene Marcelle is a researcher/performer in the double field of Sociology and Dance.
 Deeply influenced by post-modern artists such as Trisha Brown, Tatsumi Hijikata, Steve Paxton, she puts social sciences and dance together through the creation of different displays, classes and performances.
 Both sometimes show very porous boundaries between each others, merging the observer and the participant in a same time-space.

-Provoking serious joy and nourrishing divergences, Helene Marcelle supports each emergence of movement through somatic practices and playfull moments of authenticity.
+Provoking serious joy and nourrishing divergences, Helene Marcelle supports each emergence of movement through somatic practices, composition games and playfull moments of authenticity.

 Her teachings and creations consider the politics of the human body as an element of social and individual change.
 Besides the usual format of the "dance class", sharing circles and one-to-one conversations ground the learnings in instant studies of what is experienced in the class.